Thang Nguyen 555

 1968 US embassy breached

-1973 Paris Peace agreement – Nobel Peace Prize to 2 sides
+1973 Paris Peace agreements – Nobel Peace Prize dual-award

 April 17, 1975, Phnom Penh fell